Your Universal Remote Control Center

 X-10 Automation

 If you’re currently using a wireless remote to control your X-10 home automation system it’s most likely transmitting via RF signals (as described above) to a transceiver.
-The transceiver plugs into the wall and re-sends commands as actual X-10 signals through the house wiring.
-If you wish to use a universal remote to control your system you will need to purchase an IR to X-10 transceiver, which takes IR signals from your remote and rebroadcasts them directly as X-10.
+The transceiver plugs into the wall and re-sends commands as actual X-10 signals through your home's electrical wiring.
+If you wish to use a universal remote to control your system, you will need to purchase an IR to X-10 transceiver which takes IR signals from your remote and rebroadcasts them directly as X-10.

 The only such economical device that I’m aware of is the IR543 (which is re-branded to various other names and sold by many companies).
 It is a small black console unit with white buttons on the top for manual control of up to 8 devices on a particular house code.
 Note that the console can only control one house code at a time and that the IR codes remain the same no matter which code it is set to – making it nearly impossible to work with more than one house code at a time.
 (Note that a more expensive model, the IR543AH, is available which will operate all house codes.)